hdShang/arxiv-daily/docs/cs-RO/2025-08-01/papers/250800580v1-omniunet-a-multimodal-network-for-unstructured-terrain-segmentation-.md

 ---
 layout: default
-title: OmniUnet: A Multimodal Network for Unstructured Terrain Segmentation on Planetary Rovers Using RGB, Depth, and Thermal Imagery
+title: "OmniUnet: A Multimodal Network for Unstructured Terrain Segmentation on Planetary Rovers Using RGB, Depth, and Thermal Imagery"
 ---

 # OmniUnet: A Multimodal Network for Unstructured Terrain Segmentation on Planetary Rovers Using RGB, Depth, and Thermal Imagery